Thanksgiving Dinner Calculator 2025: Perfect Portion Planner for Holiday Success

 Planning the perfect Thanksgiving dinner shouldn’t feel like rocket science.
 Yet every year, millions of hosts find themselves panic-buying last-minute groceries or watching mountains of leftovers spoil in their fridges.
 The stakes feel impossibly high when you’re feeding 15+ hungry relatives, and traditional advice like “buy 1 pound of turkey per person” leaves too much room for error.

 This calculator changes everything.
-Drawing from authoritative sources like Whole Foods Market’s Holiday Servings Calculator and Food Network’s expert portion planning guidelines, it provides precise, personalized recommendations for every dish on your table.
+Drawing from authoritative sources and professional catering standards, it provides precise, personalized recommendations for every dish on your table.
 Whether you’re hosting an intimate gathering of 4 or feeding a small army of 20, you’ll know exactly what to buy—and what to skip.
+For complete holiday meal coordination, pair this with our Christmas ham calculator and prime rib planning guide.

 Why This Calculator Is Essential for Modern Hosts